DevAkaya/Elysium/Mindboard/Philosophy/The Akayan Sermon.md

 “They looked at you as the strangest of creation and; it was at that moment you connected closer with cosmos itself; What can be better than becoming closer to the highest order of creation?
 Indeed, take pride in your life you lived with imperfections than the miserable life of those who imitated other people's perfections.”

+## <u>The Misc</u>

-Let the pillar of morality be based from the wellbeing while not objective; it is foolish for one to seek beyond what governs the physical being; for it is without this wellbeing that the being ceases.
+Let the pillar of morality be based from the wellbeing while not objective; it is foolish for one to seek beyond what governs the physical being; for it is without this wellbeing that the physical being itself ceases.

 As you find yourself in servitude to man, beware of the attachment to the fruits of your servitude.
 Verily, those who seized their efforts only for the fruits of their servitude will eventually find themselves in pure disbelief and pain.